 The Presbyterian tradition ascribes to Covenant Theology, the teachings of John Calvin, and practices an elder-led form of church government.
 The Pentecostal tradition is Arminian, believes all spiritual gifts are operational today, and employs a congregational-led form of church government.

 What doctrines do Pentecostals and Presbyterians agree about?
-Why do Presbyterians believe about speaking in tongues?
-Why do Presbyterians believe about speaking in tongues?
+What do Presbyterians believe about speaking in tongues?
 Keep reading to learn more.

 Pentecostalism and Presbyterianism: What’s the Difference?